 To avoid overcooking, return the seared boneless chops to the skillet just before the wild rice is ready to serve.

 Tip: Allow the pork to rest at room temperature for 30 minutes prior to cooking.
-Then, check the internal temperature with an instant-read thermometer while cooking and adjust the final cook time accordingly.
+Then, check the internal temperature with an No products found. while cooking and adjust the final cook time accordingly.
 (Remove from heat once the temperature reaches 135°-138°F.

 The temperature will rise several degrees as the chops rest until it reaches the recommended safe temperature of 145°F).